mozilla/pdf.js/README.md

 This will generate `pdf.js` and `pdf.worker.js` in the `build/generic/build/` directory.
 Both scripts are needed but only `pdf.js` needs to be included since `pdf.worker.js` will be loaded by `pdf.js`.
-If you want to support more browsers than Firefox you'll also need to include `compatibility.js` from `build/generic/web/`.
 The PDF.js files are large and should be minified for production.

 ## Using PDF.js in a web application